neneyhsw/ryu_multipath/README.md

 Reference: https://github.com/saeenali/openvswitch/wiki/Stochastic-Switching-using-Open-vSwitch-in-Mininet

-### Monitor Networks

-You can use network monitoring tools(NetFlow, sFlow......) or LLDP Packet to monitor network performance.
+This repository provide ryu controller file and mininet topo file to implement multipath transmission in SDN.
+Before you try this repository, you need to install the environments. (ryu, mininet, openvswitch)

 ## Environments
 Ubuntu 14.04
 OpenFlow v1.3
 Open vSwitch 2.3.1
 Ryu Controller 3.12
 Mininet 2.2.1

+### Monitor Networks
+This repository use sFlow to monitor network performance.
+Using curl cmd to catch the parameter for multipath weights.
+You can use network monitoring tools(NetFlow, sFlow......) or LLDP Packet to monitor network performance.

 ## install ryu controller
 Quickly Install